daar/pmake/doc/architecture.rst

 executable command
 ==================
-The executable command will define an executbale to be added to a package.
+The executable command will define an executable to be added to a package.
 It is possible to add one or more executables to a single package.
 In case there are dependencies between packages the user will need to specify them.

 unit command
 ============
 The unit command is used to add units to a package.
 Multiple units can be added to a single package.
-For now *pmake* will not work out the unit interdependencies.
+For now PMake will not work out the unit interdependencies.
 This is left over to the compiler.
 But please be aware that the compiler will not be able to find interdependencies between packages.
 This is work for the developer instead.

 install command
 ===============
 The install command is a special command as it will copy files from one location to another location.
 This command can be used to install the files to a location relative to the source folder (for instance to create a release folder) or to an absolute folder to install the program, including any additional files on the desired location according to the platform specifications.
 The install command is initiated by using the following procedure prototype in PMake.txt

 custom command
 ==============
-The custom command is a special command that invokes an executable with parameters and adds a dependency to this invokation.
+The custom command is a special command that invokes an executable with parameters and adds a dependency to this invocation.
 This command is used for instance to generate source files (for example lex and yacc) or other files needed for the release of the project.
 A custom command is always located in a separate package so it can be a dependency for other packages.
 The custom command is initiated by using the following procedure prototype in PMake.txt

 Inner workings
 ==============
-When running *pmake* the whole source folder is recursively searched for PMake.txt files.
+When running PMake the whole source folder is recursively searched for PMake.txt files.
 In principle PMake.txt files are executing parts of the *make* program.
-Upon collection, *pmake* will merge all PMake.txt files into a single program file which is then compiled into the *make* executable.
+Upon collection, PMake will merge all PMake.txt files into a single program file which is then compiled into the *make* executable.

 Each PMake.txt file defines one or more packages